dwrik/dwm/README.md

 - fullgaps - for gaps in among the clients and also the desktop
 - movestack - for changing client's position through the stack
 - actualfullscreen - for enabling the actual fullscreen of the window
+- hide vacant tags - vacant tags are hidden to provide more space in statusbar

 ## Keybindings